PDymala/MorseCode/README.md

 Exchenge print "0" in doForSingleBreak for 'nothing' and the result will be:
 > ...---...

+## Samples

+- Samples of custom event classes can be found in project directory [here](https://github.com/PDymala/MorseCode/tree/master/src/main/java/examples)
+- A sample Android project with use of this API can be found [here](https://github.com/PDymala/MorseApp)

 ## License
 Free to use by anyone for anything